Uninett/Argus/docs/api.rst

 -  ``/api/v1/notificationprofiles/filters/``:

    -  ``GET``: returns the logged in user’s filters
-   -  ``POST``: creates and returns a filter which is then connected to the logged in user
+   -  ``POST``: creates and returns a filter, which is then connected to the logged in user

       .. code-block:: json